skyarkhangel/Hardcore-SK/README.md

 [Master:](https://github.com/skyarkhangel/Hardcore-SK/tree/master) - The stable version/branch of the project usually a version behind the latest Rimworld.
 Currently for version 1.4.

 [Development:](https://github.com/skyarkhangel/Hardcore-SK/tree/development) - The work-in-progress version which contains the latest content for the latest version of rimworld, but is more likely to contain bugs.
-Already for latest version 1.4.

-1. Install either the [development](https://github.com/skyarkhangel/Hardcore-SK/tree/development) branch for version 1.4 Development or [master](https://github.com/skyarkhangel/Hardcore-SK/tree/master) for 1.4 Stable.
+1. Install either the [development](https://github.com/skyarkhangel/Hardcore-SK/tree/development) branch for latest version or [master](https://github.com/skyarkhangel/Hardcore-SK/tree/master) for 1.4 Stable.

 2. Go to the folder you installed the game in and delete all mods inside your `Rimworld\Mods\` folder.